 Connie studied U.S. History and Music at Columbia University, and earned a Master of Music from the Juilliard School.
 She completed her Doctorate of Musical Arts at the University of Southern California under William Kanengiser and Pepe Romero.
 She also studied under scholarship at the Accademia Musicale Chigiana with Oscar Ghiglia in Siena, Italy.

-Connie serves as General Manager for the Guitar Foundation of America and teaches at the Pasadena Conservatory of Music and Moreno Valley College.
+Connie serves as General Manager for the Guitar Foundation of America and teaches at the Pasadena Conservatory of Music and Vanguard University.
 She specializes in playing original music for guitar by female composers and also performs as a member of the Sheu Pettit Duo.

 "Sheu presented these relatively unfamiliar works as if we were all visiting a gallery.
 She gave brief verbal introductions for each of the pieces on the program without ever going into excessive detail, allowing those of us on audience side to then “browse” among the selections she had prepared.
 In many respects the overall spirit was one of encounter, similar in nature to Kruisbrink’s musical memory of her encounter the Segovia.
 By all rights, these are acquaintances worthy of another visit or two."